Lighty? No Likey!

 This temperature gauge icon (with wavy lines to represent water) means your car is in danger of overheating.

-This light comes on when your temperature is up the left – it’s running too hot or there isn’t enough coolant/antifreeze in the system.
+This light comes on when the engine is running too hot or there isn’t enough coolant/antifreeze in the system.
 This can leave you in a cloud of steam – or worse: with a blown gasket.

 Tyre Pressure Light